sven-gerlach/secure-my-spot-client/README.md

 ## Set-up & Installation for Local Development
 1. Fork and clone the repo
 2. Run `npm i`
-3. Create `.env.dev` file, placing it inside the project root directory (same level as Dockerfile), and declare the following environment variables:
+3. Environment variables need to be injected using Doppler.
+Please ensure you have installed and authenticated Doppler as per their [documentation](https://docs.doppler.com/docs/install-cli).
+4. Run `doppler setup` which will connect to the relevant environment configuration as per the [doppler.yaml](./doppler.yaml).
+The following environment variables should be set:
-   1. REACT_APP_SESSION_ENCRYPTION_KEY
+   - REACT_APP_SESSION_ENCRYPTION_KEY
-   2. REACT_APP_GOOGLE_MAPS_KEY
+   - REACT_APP_GOOGLE_MAPS_KEY
-   3. REACT_APP_STRIPE_API_TEST_KEY
+   - REACT_APP_STRIPE_API_TEST_KEY
-4. Start the Docker container with `docker-compose -f docker-compose-dev.yml up -d --build` (Docker must be installed)
+5. Start the Docker container with `doppler run -- docker-compose -f docker-compose-dev.yml up -d --build` (Docker must be installed)
-5. The app is running on `localhost:3000/`
+6. The app is running on `localhost:3000/`

 ## Links
 ### Front-end